tahanoman/SDA-Bootcamp-T/README.md

 In this case, to allow the front-end able to load the URL from secret, we need to update the front-end codes a little bit and store the `KEY_VAULT_NAME` in the `.env` file on the instance where we run the front-end.
 Please make sure your instance has the permission to load the secret from the KeyVault.

-**For the backend, since we will deploy it to the Azure Container App, so we need to pass the `KEY_VAULT_NAME` into the image when we create it.**
+**For the backend, since we will deploy it to the Azure Container App, so we need to set the `KEY_VAULT_NAME` when creating the Azure Container APP.
+Don't forget to give you Azure Container APP permission to access the Azure Key Vault.**

+**And since the front-end codes will connect to the Azure Container APP, we need to store the `PROJ-AZURE-CONTAINER-APP-URL` in the Azure Key Vault as well**

 Now, the following secrets should be created in your Azure KeyVault: